confluentinc/confluent-kafka-go/kafka/README.md

 Also make sure the examples in README.md work.

-Convert any example using `github.com/confluentinc/confluent-kafka-go/kafka` to use `gopkg.in/confluentinc/confluent-kafka-go.v1/kafka` import path.
+Convert any examples using `github.com/confluentinc/confluent-kafka-go/kafka` to use `gopkg.in/confluentinc/confluent-kafka-go.v1/kafka` import path.

 ### Commit any changes